hannahdesmond/mastery-curriculum/chapter9/README.md

 1. Accumulate the scores.
 2. Divide the accumulation by the number of scores.
+3. Return the result.

 We can write a procedure that will carry out these rules.
 And, using a method, we could give that procedure a name.
 That's what a method is: a **named procedure**.

 > Variables are named objects.
 Methods are named procedures.

-Here's how we define a method:
+Here's how we define a method, using `def`:

 ```eval-ruby
 def method_name